 Procedures

 We did our best to reconstruct the target’s questionnaires and adjust it to an online Qualtrics survey based on the information provided in the article.
-Following consent, study outline and verification questions, participants were randomized into different conditions and responses to the four scenarios in the assigned conditions accordingly.
+Participants indicated their consent, with four questions confirming their eligibility, understanding, and agreement with study terms, which they must answer with a “yes” and required responses in order to proceed to the study.
+Three of the four questions also served as attention checks, with the options order being rotated (yes, no, not sure).
+Participants were randomized into different conditions and responses to the four scenarios in the assigned conditions accordingly.
 At the end of the experiment, participants answered a number of funneling and demographic questions, and were debriefed.

 [For review: The Qualtrics survey .QSF file and an exported DOCX file are provided on the OSF folder.
 A preview link of the Qualtrics survey is provided on: